-- The freezer isn’t cold enough: If the freezer isn’t as cold as it should be, your food could go bad a lot quicker than usual.
+- The freezer isn’t cold enough - If the freezer isn’t as cold as it should be, your food could go bad a lot quicker than usual.
 This problem could be an issue with the freezer evaporator fan or your condenser coils.

-- Your food is too warm: If you notice your fridge isn’t cold enough, your food could begin to rot more quickly.
+- Your food is too warm - If you notice your fridge isn’t cold enough, your food could begin to rot more quickly.
 This problem is probably the most pressing, and you need to take care of it as soon as possible.

 What Temperature Should My Refrigerator Be?

-Your fridge should be at or below 40 degrees Fahrenheit, according to the Food and Drug Administration (FDA)v.
-Refrigeration isn’t just convenient but a health necessity.
-Keeping food at the right temperature prevents food-borne illnesses caused by bacteria such as Salmonella, E. coli, and C. botulinum.
+According to the Food and Drug Administration (FDA), set your fridge at or below 40° Fahrenheit.
+Refrigeration isn’t just convenient, but a health necessity.
+Keeping food at the right temperature prevents food-borne illnesses caused by Salmonella, E. coli, and C. botulinum.
 Bacteria can cause severe sickness and even death in some cases.

-How to Clean Your Fridge
+Clean Your Fridge!

 Giving your refrigerator a good once-over should be a chore you handle once every six months or so.
 Not only will it help your unit run more efficiently and save you money, but it will also extend the life of your fridge.

 When cleaning your fridge, make sure to keep these tips in mind: